 By playing online craps, you accept the fact that you’re using a computer with a programmed RNG.
 What exactly is an RNG?
 Wikipedia defines it as “a computational or physical device designed to generate a sequence of numbers or symbols that lack any pattern, i.e., appear random.”
 In other words, when an online game requires an outcome, whether in the form of a dice roll or a card from a deck or a keno number, the computer “randomly” picks the outcome and displays it on your computer monitor.
 All computer RNGs are not perfect in terms of true randomness, but they’re close enough to being unpredictable that they’re acceptable for use in the online gaming industry.
 The point is that the computer uses sophisticated algorithms to “randomly” select the outcome for each craps dice roll.
 The outcome of a roll is not influenced by a human sitting in dark basement at a computer terminal.
 Having the system tested regularly (as the Sun Palace does by hiring TST) ensures fair play for everyone, both for the casino and the players.

 Now that we know today’s reputable online casinos are safe (in terms of our money) and fair (in terms of the randomness of the outcomes), there’s really no reason not to enjoy them in the privacy and comfort of your own home.
+You can also play Live craps online at some casinos depending on the software they use.
+So it is like going to an actual casino but via a webcam.
 When you feel the itch and want to experience the fun and excitement of a live table, then take a vacation to Vegas and get it out of your system.
 After a few days, you‘ll be ready to head home and get back on your computer.

 There are tons of online casinos just waiting for you to open an account.
 Be careful which one you choose.
 Remember, I’ve done all the homework for you.
 The online casinos advertised on my website are the ones I prefer, and I think you will, too.
 Just click on the link and follow the instructions provided on the casino’s website.
 Good luck and have fun!